For her new book, the Santa Monica-based author interviewed public figures about finding their paths to peace

 Words by MARIE LOOK

-In Katherine Schwarzenegger Pratt’s most recent book, The Gift of Forgiveness: Inspiring Stories From Those Who Have Overcome the Unforgivable (Pamela Dorman Books, $20), out now, the Santa Monica-based author has focused on how challenging — but sometimes ultimately empowering — the road to forgiving another person can be.
+In Katherine Schwarzenegger Pratt’s most recent book, The Gift of Forgiveness: Inspiring Stories From Those Who Have Overcome the Unforgivable (Pamela Dorman Books, $20), out now, the Santa Monica-based author has focused on how challenging — but ultimately empowering — the road to forgiving another person can be.

 Schwarzenegger Pratt interviewed more than 20 individuals — including astronaut Mark Kelly, activist Sue Klebold and former professional football player Lewis Howes — who have grappled with their own feelings of hurt, confusion and anger as the result of another person’s actions.